chitsuenchan/chitsuenchan/README.md

     </tr>
     <tr>
       <td>Summary</td>
-      <td>Users can search for real addresses in english and the app will show the translated version in big letters so they can show foreign taxi drivers who don't speak english.
+      <td>Users can search in English for real addresses, the app will show the translated address in big letters so they can show foreign taxi drivers who don't speak english where to go.
-        <br><br>I came up with this idea while travelling the world and found communicating with taxi drivers difficult at times. </td>
+        <br><br>I came up with this idea while travelling the world and found communicating with taxi drivers difficult at times.</td>
     </tr>
     <tr>
       <td>iOS Release Date</td>